microsoft/Windows-iotcore-samples/Samples/EdgeModules/I2CTempHumidity/CS/README.md

 In the repo, you will find a sample deployment.json file.
 Fill in the details for your container image.
-Search for "{ACR_*}" and replace those values with the correct values for your container repository.
+Search for "{ACR_*}" and replace those values with the correct values for your container registry.
 The ACR_IMAGE must exactly match what you pushed, e.g. jcoliz.azurecr.io/squeezenet:1.0.0-x64

 If you're writing your own deployment.json file, be sure to exactly follow the createOptions line from below.